Concurrent Alcohol and Tramadol Abuse

 Unfortunately, alcohol is commonly abused with tramadol, which enhances the sedative effects of each, leading to an increased risk for life-threatening depressant effects such as slowed or stopped breathing (3).

 There are several treatment facilities available for patients suffering from concurrent alcohol and tramadol abuse problems.
-Patients can select from both inpatient or outpatient treatment; however, at a minimum, a period of medically supervised detox in an inpatient environment is important due to associated withdrawal symptoms which can be intense and even dangerous (e.g., alcohol withdrawal can induce seizures).
-Medically-assisted detoxification allows for the careful and tapered removal of the drugs from the body under the care of medical professionals.
+Patients can select inpatient or outpatient treatment; however, at a minimum, a period of medically supervised detox in an inpatient environment is important due to associated withdrawal symptoms which can be intense and even dangerous (e.g. alcohol withdrawal can induce seizures).
+Medically assisted detoxification allows for the careful and tapered removal of the drugs from the body under the care of medical professionals.

-During the detox process, certain medications, such as diazepam (Valium) may be administered during the tapering process to manage withdrawal symptoms.
+During the detox process, certain medications, such as diazepam (Valium) may be administered to manage withdrawal symptoms.

 Following detox, some may choose to enter a rehab program.
-Rehab programs allow patients to learn the skills needed to live a life in recovery while avoiding triggers in their normal environment.
-There are several different stay durations available to patients, including 30 day, 60 day and 90 day stays (though longer programs are also available).
-While in treatment, patients will receive a range of possible treatment including:
+Rehab programs allow patients to learn the skills needed to live their lives in recovery while avoiding triggers in their normal environments.
+There are several different stay durations available to patients, including 30-day, 60-day and 90-day stays (though longer programs are also available).
+While in treatment, patients will receive a range of treatment types, including:

 Statistics on Alcohol and Tramadol Use